rhinobase/raftyui/apps/docs/app/(docs)/docs/components/aspect-ratio/page.md

 ---
 title: AspectRatio
-pageTitle: AspectRatio - Rafty UI
+nextjs:
+  metadata:
+    title: AspectRatio
     description: The Aspect Ratio component resizes its contents to match the desired ratio.
 ---

 The Aspect Ratio component resizes its contents to match the desired ratio.